You know running any enterprise involves building a strong team around you and our little Bed and Breakfast is no different.

 The members of our food team have been selected for their dedication and commitment to sourcing the best local produce they can find.
 You will be introduced to them over the next few blogs.

 Pride of place and part of our family are 'our girls' who live at the bottom of the garden - our hens.
-We currently have five and they are important and much-loved members of our team.
+They are important and much-loved members of our team.

 However, they aren't just egg layers - they have their own personalities and their own community.
 As you get to know them you come to realise that there is a definite leader and distinct 'pecking order'.